ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/using-memoization.md

 the program produces the output that is given below this paragraph.
 Specifically, you will need to add an implementation of the following function:
 `def fibonacci(number: int) -> int:`.
-This function should be decorated with the `@functools.lru_cache(maxsize=128)` annotation so that it leverages a least recently used (LRU) cache to store previously computed values, following the paradigm of memoization, to make the computation faster.
+This function should be decorated with the `@functools.lru_cache(maxsize=128)` annotation so that it leverages a least-recently-used (LRU) cache to store previously computed values, following the paradigm of memoization and aiming to make the computation faster.
 If you run this program with the command `python calculate-fibonacci-lru-cache.py` then it should produce following output.
 It is worth noting that the `calculate-fibonacci-lru-cache` program also provides a `def fibonacci_binet(n: int) -> int`, as described in the following source code segment, that can calculate the `n`-th Fibonacci number with [Binet's